jmdaweb/NVDARemoteServer/readme.md

 1. Navigate to the Arch directory inside this repo.
 2. Ensure that the build.sh script can be executed: chmod +x build.sh
-3. Run the script: ./build.sh
+3. Run the script without root privileges: ./build.sh
-4. Install the package with pacman: pacman -U NVDARemoteServer.pkg.tar.xz.
+4. Install the package with pacman: sudo pacman -U NVDARemoteServer.pkg.tar.xz.

-To uninstall it, run: pacman --remove NVDARemoteServer
+To uninstall it, run: sudo pacman --remove NVDARemoteServer

 ###Building for MSYS2 platform on Windows